junxit/us-congress-bills-117/metadata.md

 - 2022-09-28 — Senate amendment agreed to: Amendment SA 6028 agreed to in Senate by Unanimous Consent.
 - 2022-09-28 — Senate amendment proposed (on the floor): Amendment SA 6028 proposed by Senator Schumer for Senator Cardin.
 - 2022-09-28 — Senate amendment submitted
+- 2022-09-29 — Message on Senate action sent to the House.
+- 2022-12-05 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the chair announced that further proceedings on the motion would be postponed.
+- 2022-12-05 — DEBATE - The House proceeded with forty minutes of debate on the Senate amendment to H.R.
+3462.
+- 2022-12-05 — Ms. Velazquez moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H8736-8738)
+- 2022-12-06 — Considered as unfinished business. (consideration: CR H8775-8776; H8782)
+- 2022-12-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-12-06 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 417 - 0 (Roll no. 506). (text: 12/05/2022 CR H8736-8737)
+- 2022-12-06 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 417 - 0 (Roll no. 506).
+- 2022-12-16 — Presented to President.
+- 2022-12-16 — Presented to President.
+- 2022-12-21 — Became Public Law No: 117-259.
+- 2022-12-21 — Became Public Law No: 117-259.
+- 2022-12-21 — Signed by President.
+- 2022-12-21 — Signed by President.